-Note: In discussions about this product, you’ll often see “Stitch” and “Stitch Labs” being used interchangeably.
+Note: In discussions about this product, you’ll often see “Stitch” and “Stitch Labs” used interchangeably.
 For the sake of clarity, I’d like to point out that Stitch is the name of the application, and Stitch Labs is the company that develops and supports it.
 Make sense?
 Great, let’s take a look at Stitch Labs pricing.

 Here’s a breakdown of the different tiers:

-- 2,000 orders/month
+- $799/month for up to 2,000 orders/month

-- Unlimited integrated sales channels
+- Unlimited sales channels

 - Unlimited users